-Mauricio Betancur City Clerk, CMC The following projects were completed during 2023:
+The following development projects were completed during 2024:

-• Marina del Mar is located at 100, 150, 200 and 300 Kings Point Drive and comprises two new apartment towers with a total of 254 dwelling units, a remodeled existing apartment tower with 335 dwelling units, and an enclosed garage with 860 parking spaces.
+- Marina del Mar is located at 100, 150, 200 and 300 Kings Point Drive and comprises two new apartment towers with a total of 254 dwelling units, a remodeled existing apartment tower with 335 dwelling units, and an enclosed garage with 860 parking spaces.
 A Temporary Certificate of Occupancy (TCO) for the project was obtained in 2022.
-The project is working towards a final Certificate of Occupancy (CO) by wrapping-up installations in the amenity spaces and right-of-way landscaping improvements.
-This project also includes a workforce housing component.
+The project is working towards a final Certificate of Occupancy (CO) by wrapping up installations in the amenity spaces and right-of-way landscaping improvements.
+This project also includes a workforce housing component. - The Aurora Condominiums project, located at 17550 Collins Avenue, is a mixed-use tower consisting of 5,721 square feet of commercial space on the ground floor and 61 residential condominium units on the upper floors, for a total of 126,888 square feet of floor area.
+A Temporary Certificate of Occupancy (TCO) for the project was obtained in November of 2023 and the project will continue to obtain TCOs for the amenity spaces and commercial spaces throughout 2025. - The Estates of Acqualina off-site parking garage is located at 17941 Atlantic Blvd. and is a 10-story parking garage with approximately 432 parking spaces.
+A Temporary Certificate of Occupancy (TCO) for the project was obtained in March of 2024 and the project is working towards the final Certificate of Occupancy (CO).